pasca-l/notes/languages/javascript/react.md

 - Because changing state triggers re-rendering of the component, conflicting interactions between functions can take place.
 To skip unnecessary processes, `useEffect(()=>{}, [])` can be used.

 ## Markup with JSX
+### Basics
-JSX (JavaScript XML) is a stricter writing style than HTML.
+JSX (JavaScript XML) is a syntax extension for JavaScript, enabling HTML-like markup.
+JSX is stricter than HTML and is able to display dynamic information.
 - Tags needs to be closed (eg. `<div></div>`, or self-closing `<br />`).
-- Components can only return a single tag, usually wrapped into a shared parent, such as empty wrapper `<>...</>`.
+- Components can only return a single tag, usually wrapped into a shared parent, such as empty wrapper `<>...</>` (fragment).
+- Properties should be written in cammel case.
 ```jsx
 export default function App() {
   return (